aha-oretama/hubot-twitter/README.md

 This is the [Twitter](http://twitter.com) adapter for hubot that allows you to send an tweet to your Hubot and he will send an tweet back with the response.

+This repository is forked from https://github.com/MathildeLemee/hubot-twitter.
+The only differene between this repository and the repository from that this repository is forked is that tweets are not devided by '\n'.

 ## Installation

 * Add `hubot-twitter` as a dependency in your hubot's `package.json`